Joint Answering and Explanation for Visual Commonsense Reasoning: Experimental Setup

 \subsection{Datasets and Evaluation Protocols}

-We conducted extensive experiments on the VCR~\cite{DBLP:conf/cvpr/ZellersBFC19} benchmark dataset.
-In specific, the images are extracted from the movie clips in LSMDC and MovieClips\footnote{youtube.com/user/movieclips.}, wherein the objects in images are detected by Mask-RCNN~\cite{Mask_r-cnn}.
-We utilized the official dataset split, where the number of instances for training, validation and test are 212,923, 26,534 and 25,263, respectively.
-For all the three processes, four options serve as candidates and only one is correct.
+We conducted extensive experiments on the VCR~\cite{R2C} benchmark dataset.
+Specifically, the images are extracted from the movie clips in LSMDC~\cite{LSMDC} and MovieClips\footnote{youtube.com/user/movieclips.}, wherein the objects in images are detected by an Mask-RCNN model~\cite{MASK_RCNN}.
+We utilized the official dataset split, and the number of instances for training, validation, and test sets are 212,923, 26,534, and 25,263, respectively.
+For Q$\rightarrow$A and QA$\rightarrow$R, four options serve as candidates and only one is correct.

-Regarding the evaluation metric, we adopted the popular accuracy metric for Q$\rightarrow$A, QA$\rightarrow$R and Q$\rightarrow$AR.
-For Q$\rightarrow$AR, the prediction is right only when both the answer and rationale are selected correctly.
-Since the testing set labels are not available, we reported the performance of our best model on the testing set once and performed other experiments on the validation set.
+Regarding the evaluation metric, we adopted the popular accuracy metric for Q$\rightarrow$A, QA$\rightarrow$R, and Q$\rightarrow$AR.
+For Q$\rightarrow$AR, the prediction is \textbf{right only when both the answer and rationale are selected correctly}.
+Since the test set labels are not available, we reported the performance of our best model on the test set once and performed other experiments on the validation set.